ABOUT THIS STATE

 Pennsylvania is home to so many American heroes: Benjamin Franklin, Rocky Balboa, Gritty.
 It's also home to big wins: In 2018, you bested gerrymandering and got yourselves some fair representation in Washington.
-Now grab yourself a Wawa hoagie to fuel up for November.
-Here’s everything you need to know to be a voter in the Keystone State.Register To Vote
+In 2020, you survived Four Seasons Total Landscaping—oh yeah, and elected Joe Biden.
+Now grab yourself a Wawa hoagie to fuel up for another big year.
+Here’s everything you need to know to be a voter in the Keystone State.Be A Voter

 Can I register the same day I want to vote?

 How do I cast my ballot?

 SINCE YOU LAST VOTED…

 Since 2020, it’s become harder to cast your ballot in Pennsylvania.
 Here are the changes you need to pay attention to: